For your free patterns and tutorial videos, please scroll down to the second set of bullets.

 So consider signing up for my paid course, if that sounds interesting to you.

 Disclaimer/Credit/Affiliate Marketing Links:

 To honor the trademark rights of the doll companies mentioned in this blog post, I am including links to their websites here.
-Please feel free to visit their website and consider purchasing one or more of the dolls mentioned, but the links below do not necessarily help support this website (whereas the links in the bulleted list at the top DO support this website, as the top links are affiliate marketing links).
+Please feel free to visit their website and consider purchasing one or more of the dolls mentioned, but the links below are not affiliate links.
+ChellyWood.com and ChellyWood LLC are not affiliated with any of the doll companies mentioned below.

 Moana dolls are products offered by the Disney corporation, which holds the trademark for them (™).
 Please visit the Disney Toys website to learn more about their company and its trademarked toys.